Smallstep Agent for Linux

 Simply update /etc/step-agent/agent.yaml

-config file, with your Smallstep team ID and Smallstep Agent CA fingerprint.
+config file, with your Smallstep team name and Smallstep Agent CA fingerprint.

 fingerprint: "40523785c1d1d11EXAMPLE017b660d52a5fa5f2cb94cf0e1a9e9209dbea0826"